Correlation Between Marcus Millichap and Re Max

 Pair Corralation between Marcus Millichap and Re Max

-Considering the 90-day investment horizon Marcus Millichap is expected to generate 2.14 times less return on investment than Re Max.
-But when comparing it to its historical volatility, Marcus Millichap is 1.97 times less risky than Re Max.
-It trades about 0.05 of its potential returns per unit of risk.
-Re Max Holding is currently generating about 0.05 of returns per unit of risk over similar time horizon.
-If you would invest 967.00 in Re Max Holding on August 27, 2024 and sell it today you would earn a total of 356.00 from holding Re Max Holding or generate 36.81% return on investment over 90 days.
+Considering the 90-day investment horizon Marcus Millichap is expected to generate 0.69 times more return on investment than Re Max.
+However, Marcus Millichap is 1.45 times less risky than Re Max.
+It trades about -0.07 of its potential returns per unit of risk.
+Re Max Holding is currently generating about -0.11 per unit of risk.
+If you would invest 3,764 in Marcus Millichap on October 20, 2024 and sell it today you would lose (101.00) from holding Marcus Millichap or give up 2.68% of portfolio value over 90 days.

 Time Period3 Months [change]